UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Array-and-Parallel/README.md

 ## Software-Specific Array Examples
 ### [Array Job in R](/R-Examples/R-Array-Jobs/)
 Run multiple simulations using the same R script and the same batch submission script while saving the output to unique filenames.
+Redirects to R examples.

 --------